 What You Will Need:

-Take a small bowl or tub and fill it in with the warm water, a hand soak (if available) or else you may try some of the do it yourself recipes given here, a hand scrub or any other scrub you may find, a cuticle softener, a hand cream, a cuticle pusher, base coat and top coat, nail polish in your favorite color, nail paint remover, nail brush/ an old tooth brush
+Take a small bowl or tub and fill it in with the warm water, a hand soak (if available) or else you may try some of the DIY recipes given here, a hand scrub or any other scrub you may find, a cuticle softener, a hand cream, a cuticle pusher, base coat and top coat, nail polish in your favorite color, nail paint remover, nail brush/ an old tooth brush

-How to do a manicure at home for women:
+How to do a manicure at home?:

 The first step would be to arrange a tub/container full of warm water at a place where you will do the soaking.
 Choose a comfortable space so that you may relax while you soak your hands.
 Before starting use a nail paint remover to remove any traces of previous nail paint.
 Wash the hands afterwards in normal water.